pH7Software/pH7-Internationalization/README.md

 # pH7CMS I18N - Internationalization

 pH7CMS Internationalization package.
 Currently there are French (Français) and Dutch (Nederlands), (20%/30% translated approximately).
-Please feed free to contribute (by forking the repo and commit it) by translated the files and add new languages.
+Please feed free to contribute (by forking the repo and commit it) by translated the files and adding new languages.

 ## Website